lisamelton/other_video_transcoding/README.md

 ## About

 Hi, I'm [Lisa Melton](http://lisamelton.net/).
-I created these tools to transcode my collection of Blu-ray Discs and DVDs into a smaller, more portable format while remaining high enough quality to be mistaken for the originals.
+I created this project to transcode my collection of Blu-ray Discs and DVDs into a smaller, more portable format while remaining high enough quality to be mistaken for the originals.

-Unlike my older [Video Transcoding](https://github.com/lisamelton/video_transcoding) project, the `other-transcode` tool in this package automatically selects a platform-specific hardware video encoder rather than relying on a slower software encoder.
+Unlike my older [Video Transcoding](https://github.com/lisamelton/video_transcoding) project, the `other-transcode.rb` tool in this package automatically selects a platform-specific hardware video encoder rather than relying on a slower software encoder.

 Using an encoder built into a CPU or video card means that even Blu-ray Disc-sized media can be transcoded 5 to 10 times faster than its original playback speed, depending on which hardware is available.

-But even at those speeds, quality is never compromised because the `other-transcode` tool also selects the best ratecontrol system available within those encoders and properly configures that system.
+But even at those speeds, quality is never compromised because the `other-transcode.rb` tool also selects the best ratecontrol system available within those encoders and properly configures that system.
 This is what sets it apart from other tools using hardware encoders.

-Because the `other-transcode` tool leverages [FFmpeg](http://ffmpeg.org/), many hardware platforms are supported including:
+Because `other-transcode.rb` leverages [FFmpeg](http://ffmpeg.org/), many hardware platforms are supported including:

 * [Nvidia NVENC](https://en.wikipedia.org/wiki/Nvidia_NVENC)
 * [Intel Quick Sync Video](https://en.wikipedia.org/wiki/Intel_Quick_Sync_Video)